 Liberty Belle’s real name is Libby Lawrence and her origin is closely tied to that of the Second World War.
 She was in Poland with her father in 1939 when Nazi-led Germany invaded, thus leading to the declaration of the World War II.
 Her father, a major, was soon killed in an air raid.
 Eventually Libby manages to escape to Amsterdam and then to France.
 During her attempts to evade capture, she flees on a boat into the English Channel, and while the boat is destroyed she manages to dive overboard and swim to England.
 Her fame leads to a position for as a reporter, and eventually she gets her own TV show.
 Upon a visit to Philadelphia she meets Tom Revere, who was a guard of the Liberty Bell in Independence Hall.
 She is given a replica which she wears on her belt and which gives her her super powers.
 She soon meets Johnny Quick and joins the All-Star Squadron.

-Her first appearance was in Boy Commandos #1 and she was created by Jack Kirby.
+Her first appearance was in Boy Commandos #1, she was created by Chuck Winter and Don Cameron.

 Always a confident and capable female character, she always displayed the leadership and morals expected of a superhero.
 One of the defining aspects of her character was the love she shared with Johnny Quick.